On the Identifiability of Tensor Ranks via Prior Predictive Matching

 The \textbf{pure interaction term}, $v_S$, represents the variance arising uniquely from the interaction of factors in $S(\mathbf{i}, \mathbf{j})$, and induces the definition of the total covariance in terms of their additive contribution over the non-empty subsets of $S(\mathbf{i}, \mathbf{j})$:

 These pure interaction terms can be also defined via the principle of inclusion-exclusion from the observable covariances:

 \end{definition}

-\paragraph{Connecting theorical and observable moments.} For many tensor decomposition models, the theoretical moments of the rate tensor $\etatensor$ can be expressed as polynomials: \ie as products of the unknown parameters (ranks and prior moments).
+\paragraph{Connecting theoretical and observable moments.} For many tensor decomposition models, the theoretical moments of the rate tensor $\etatensor$ can be expressed as polynomials: \ie as products of the unknown parameters (ranks and prior moments).